manaskumarm/GarbageCollector/README.md

   The finalizer (~MyDisposableClass) ensures that resources are released if Dispose is not called explicitly.

   The GC.SuppressFinalize(this) call informs the garbage collector that the finalizer doesn't need to be executed, as resource cleanup has already been performed.

+  By combining the automatic memory management of the Garbage Collector with the explicit resource cleanup of the Disposable pattern, developers can ensure efficient and comprehensive management of both managed and unmanaged resources in .NET applications